claudiol/cfme-ocp/docs/01-Pre-Requisites.md

 ```
 3. Deploy CloudForms 5.7.2 (or ManageIQ).
 I recommend one appliance configured for database management and two for doing the actual work.
 The following sections provide a recommended configuration.
 4. The [Kubeclient Ruby Gem](https://github.com/abonas/kubeclient.git) is required on each worker appliance.
 Version 2.3.0 is the minimum version and should be the default in 5.7.2 or euwe of ManageIQ.

+# Prerequisites for Project Promotion
+1. All of the above
+2. Expose the OCP registry in the Clusters that will be the source of promotions
+3. Secure the OCP registry that will be the source of promotions
+4. Copy the certificate for the registry to /etc/docker/certs.d/{source registry} to all the hosts in the promotion destination cluster(s).